joking-aura/hello-world/README.md

 # hello-world
 tutorial

-Just trying to lean the coding world!!
+Just trying to learn the coding world!!